Hamedkiri/features_matching_for_object_tracking/README.md

 least four pixels, three of which are not aligned, which correspond between the two images.
 Then from these four pixels we are going to deduce the [homography](https://en.wikipedia.org/wiki/Homography_(computer_vision)) which makes it possible to pass from one image to another.
 If there is a
 [homography](https://en.wikipedia.org/wiki/Homography_(computer_vision)) we can say that the two images correspond.
 **Thus, from the correspondence between pixels we pass to the correspondence between images**.
-In this code we used two matching algorithms:
+In this code we used two features-matching algorithms:
 [AKAZE](http://tulipp.eu/wp-content/uploads/2019/03/2017_TUD_HEART_kalms.pdf) and [ORB](http://www.gwylab.com/download/ORB_2012.pdf)

 ## The packages needed to use the algorithm